xd-liu/geometry-processing-registration/README.md

 the surfaces that will decrease the energy will be moving the (in general) isolated point on $X$ and isolated point on $Y$ generating the maximum-minimum distance.
 In effect, the rest of the surface does not even matter or effect the Hausdorff distance.
-This, or any type of $L^\infty $ norm, will be much more difficult to optimize.
+This, or any type of $L^\infty$ norm, will be much more difficult to optimize.

 Hausdorff distance can serve as a validation measure, while we turn to $L^{2}$